-PSY 101 - Introduction to Psychology (3)
+PSY 101 - Introduction to Psychology (3) , °

-A survey of major topics in psychology to include: history of psychology, research methods, biopsychology, sensation and perception, consciousness, learning, memory, motivation and emotion, human development, personality, abnormal behavior and therapy.
+A study of psychology, its history, and its research methods.
+Topics include sensation and perception, consciousness, learning, memory, motivation and emotion, lifespan development, and personality.
+Also covers biopsychology, social psychology, abnormal behavior, and therapy.
+3 hours lecture.